Amitie10g/docker-chocolatey/README.md

 ## Chocolatey on Windows Server Core container

-This container contains the [Chocolatey](https://chocolatey.org/) package manager, intended for my own projects.
-It always has the latest version.
+This container contains the [Chocolatey](https://chocolatey.org/) package manager, intended to be used on images where packages from Chocolatey repo are needed.

 ### Usage
 ``docker pull amitie10g/chocolatey:<tag>``